 Rebecca Pena, the Marketing Director at Investigator Marketing, has many clients who are trying out PPC ads for the first time, and she’s seen them start generating qualified leads within 24 hours of launching their first PPC campaign.
 Pena says that PPC ads are “extremely important for clients who have brand-new websites with no ranking keywords.”

-PPC ads also help clients quickly gain traction while allowing you to direct traffic to the pages you want–whether you want to boost less popular pages or nudge customers toward a new product, service, or promotion.
+PPC ads also help clients quickly gain traction while allowing you to direct traffic to the landing page you want–whether you want to boost a less popular landing page or nudge customers toward a new product, service, or promotion.

 The quick results of PPC also do wonders for getting reluctant clients to buy into paid search advertising while also giving them a great first impression of its potential for their business.
 Sometimes, it will be all the proof your clients will need because, after that, they’ll trust that your agency knows what it’s doing and let you do your thing.